pulumi/examples/gcp-py-gke/README.md

    This shows how stacks can be configurable in useful ways.
 You can even change these after provisioning.

+1. Create a Python virtualenv, activate it, and install dependencies:

+    ```bash
+    $ python3 -m venv venv
+    $ source venv/bin/activate
+    $ pip install -r requirements.txt
+    ```

-3. Deploy everything with the `pulumi up` command.
+1. Deploy everything with the `pulumi up` command.
 This provisions all the GCP resources necessary, including your GKE cluster itself, and then deploys a Kubernetes Deployment running nginx, all in a single gesture:

     ```bash